Does your idea have commercial potential?

 The START program takes your project closer to patients and society

 The START program is one part in the Karolinska Institutet innovation office offer.
 Within the START program we help you to validate the potential of your research- or knowledge-based idea.
 Initially, we aim to gain an understanding of the market, assess the possibilities to protect the idea by patents or trademarks and to confirm that the asset owner has the right to commercialize the concept.
-In a later phase we help to identify important aspects in order to take your idea to the next level.
+In a later phase we help to identify important aspects to take your idea to the next level.

 The START program offer you: